 Oil and energy companies have always been persistent adopters of innovative technologies.
 What's more, potential application has always been varied, from oil rig hardware to automated internal operations, from equipment monitoring to interactions with customers and energy delivery.
 And of course, one should not forget the means to make it all possible, including the latest advances in the Internet of Things

-, and cloud computing.
+, Data Science, and cloud computing.
 The last things to add are the primary needs for failsafe work, care for the environment, and human safety.
 What we eventually see is hardware and software combined in solutions for the most widely discussed and relevant problems faced by the industry.

 This is what we observed at Offshore Northern Seas, the world's gathering place for oil & energy industry leaders, along with 7 technology trends that will influence this industry in 2019 and beyond.

 Trend #1.
 IIoT dominates the market

 At ONS 2018, the Internet of Things trends

 were the notion of the day.
 A good example that drew our attention was meteorological equipment for oil rigs.
 Whereas offshore operations are hugely dependent on weather conditions, an installed smart station can use multiple sensors to collect weather data.
 After that, it is processed within the station, and the initial weather forecast is made.
 This data can be sent to the cloud where it is analyzed, and thus the forecast accuracy is improved.
 When the forecast is sent back to the station, it can be verified, and thus works can be performed without putting human safety at risk.

 Trend #2.
 Product companies introduce innovative solutions

 The major bulk of innovative solutions—such as the one described above—is manufactured by product companies that are continuously looking for ways to stand out on the oil and energy market, and even rival larger companies.